Nadia Petrova: 2013: Downfall

-Petrova began season as the eighth seed at Sydney and she lost in the first round to Roberta Vinci.
-However, in doubles, she and Katarina Srebotnik won the title, defeating top seeds Sara Errani/Roberta Vinci in the final.
-Seeded twelfth at the Australian Open, Petrova suffered a first-round upset at the hands of world No. 100 and 42 year old Kimiko Date-Krumm.
-Seeded fifth in doubles with Katarina Srebotnik, they lost in the third round to twelfth seeds Serena & Venus Williams.
+Petrova began season as the eighth seed at Sydney and lost in the first round to Roberta Vinci.
+However, in doubles, she and Katarina Srebotnik won the title, defeating top seeds Errani/Vinci in the final.
+Seeded 12th at the Australian Open, Petrova suffered a first-round upset at the hands of world No. 100 and 42 year old Kimiko Date-Krumm.
+Seeded fifth in doubles with Katarina Srebotnik, they lost in the third round to 12th seeds Serena & Venus Williams.

-In February, Petrova competed at the Qatar Open.
+In February, Petrova competed at the Qatar Ladies Open.
 Seeded 11th, she won her first two rounds over Andrea Hlaváčková and Hsieh Su-wei.
 Petrova was defeated in the third round by seventh seed Petra Kvitová.
-Seeded second in doubles with Katarina Srebotnik, they lost in the final to top seeds Sara Errani/Roberta Vinci.
+Seeded second in doubles with Katarina Srebotnik, they lost in the final to top seeds Errani/Vinci.
 Next, Petrova played at the Dubai Championships.
 She advanced to the quarterfinals after wins over Dominika Cibulková and lucky loser Carla Suárez Navarro.
 She lost in her quarterfinal match to fifth seed and eventual finalist Sara Errani.
 In doubles, she and Srebotnik were defeated in the final by Bethanie Mattek-Sands/Sania Mirza.
 In March, Petrova played at Indian Wells.
 As the tenth seed, she won her first two rounds over lucky loser Stefanie Vögele and twenty-first seed Julia Görges.
 She was defeated in the fourth round by eighth seed Caroline Wozniacki.
 In doubles, she and Srebotnik lost in the final to Ekaterina Makarova/Elena Vesnina.
 Seeded 11th at Miami, Petrova lost in the third round to twenty-second seed Jelena Janković.
 In doubles, she and Srebotnik won the title beating Lisa Raymond/Laura Robson in the final.